hopsoft/model_probe/README.md

 1. Use in a Rails console

     ```ruby
-    # examples with a User model
+    # examples for a User model
     User.probe
     User.print_model
     User.print_fixture